kaizenx/supahands-coding-test/README.md

 # supahands-coding-test
-This is the coding test for prospective supahands engineers.
-It is a modified traveling salesman problem.
+* This is the coding test for prospective supahands engineers.
+* It is a modified traveling salesman problem using an undirected graph represented in code as an adjacency matrix in the variable hunting_map.
+* The adjacency matrix should not be changed.

-# Problem Statement
+## Problem Statement
 * Dutch and Dylan (D&D) have just met up at a jungle retreat to go on a hunt.
 * At a node, D&D can decide to either rest or hunt.
 D&D have stamina.
 Hunting, resting, and traveling to a new node consumes 1 time unit each.
 * They start the hunt with 3 stamina, and resting returns 1-2 stamina